Last updated on March 23rd, 2019 at 02:21 am

 In 2017 a guy who later became a good friend reached out to me for some help getting into the air.
 He'd taken training, but he had only completed one flight and was in need of some guidance.

-He had been very poorly trained, so I worked with him for ten days to teach him everything he should have been taught by his previous instructor.
+He had been very poorly trained, so I worked with him to teach him everything he should have been taught by his previous instructor.
 I got his ground handling on point, taught him loads of theory, and he was soon confidently flying with minor guidance.

 After a recommendation from him, I was soon teaching his friend; and by word of mouth a bunch of people started contacting me for training.
-I do occasionally train through word of mouth, but unfortunately commitments with my engineering business have prevented me from opening a full time school.
+I also get lots of interest via this website, but unfortunately commitments with my engineering business have prevented me from opening a full time school.
 There will definitely be a paramotor planet flight school in the future, but for now I'm keeping it purely online.

 Paramotoring is a such an awesome sport, and will probably be one of the most exhilarating things you ever try.
 I wish you luck getting into the sport, and really hope Paramotor Planet helps you along the way.